DevExpress-Examples/maui-collection-view/Readme.md

 ### Item Template

-The **DXCollectionView** supports *item templates*, which allow you to specify how each item appears in the view.
+The **DXCollectionView** supports *item templates*.
+These templates allow you to specify how each item appears in the view.
 Make the following changes in the *MainPage.xaml* file to define an item template:

 1. Assign a **DataTemplate** to the **DXCollectionView.ItemTemplate** property.
 1. Populate the template with controls and bind them to data source fields as the markup below demonstrates.